Open call for funding

 How does it work

-Six times a year, NLnet offers the opportunity to submit a proposal for support.
-Deadlines for submissions are fixed: February 1, April 1, June 1, August 1, October 1, December 1, before 12:00 o'clock CET (Central European Time).
+A number of times a year, NLnet offers the opportunity to submit a proposal for support.
+Deadlines for submissions are announced on the webste.
+Projects need to be submitted before 12:00 o'clock CET (Central European Time).
 A project can also be an event or other matter, including travel grants and one-time events such as hackathons, lectures and conferences.